UTAH WILDERNESS PHOTOGRAPHY EXPEDITION

 * Thermals / Cold Layers.

-* Headlamp and Flashlights.
+* Headlamp

-* Sunscreen, Sunglasses, Hat.
+* Sunscreen, Sunglasses, wide brimmed sun hat.

 * Water bottle or hydration bladder.